Economy of Tamil Nadu: Industry and manufacturing

 Tamil Nadu is a leading producer of cement in India and with manufacturing units located at Ariyalur, Coimbatore, Karur and Tirunelveli.
 High-density Polyethylene mono filament yarn and associated products are manufactured in Karur for mosquito nets and fishing nets.
 More than 60% mosquito nets in India are manufactured here.
 The region around Salem is rich in mineral ores.
 The country's largest steel public sector undertaking, SAIL, has a steel plant in Salem.

 Coimbatore is a major industrial hub in South India and houses more than 30,000 small, medium and large industries.
 Coimbatore is known as "Manchester of South India" due to its extensive textile industry and also referred to as "the Pump City" as it supplies half or 50% of India's requirements of motors and pumps.
 The city is one of the largest exporters of textile, jewellery, wet grinders, poultry and auto components and the term "Coimbatore Wet Grinder" has been given a Geographical indication.
 Larsen & Toubro has 300 acre huge manufacturing campus in Coimbatore which houses various units of company, manufactures aerospace and defence parts for leading players in the market.

-Tuticorin is known as "Gateway of Tamilnadu".
+Tuticorin is known as "Gateway of Tamil Nadu".
 Thoothukudi is the major chemical producer in the state.
 It produces the 70 percent of the total salt production in the state and 30 percent in the country.